Juan de la Cierva: The gyroplane (autogyro)

-De la Cierva started building the aircraft in 1912.
-In 1914 he designed and built a tri-motor aeroplane which was accepted by the Spanish government.
+De la Cierva started building aircraft in 1912.
+In 1914, he designed and built a tri-motor aeroplane which was accepted by the Spanish government.
 In 1919 he started to consider the use of a rotor to generate lift at low airspeed, and eliminate the risk of stall.

 In order to achieve this, he used the ability of a lifting rotor to autorotate, whereby at a suitable pitch setting, a rotor will continue to rotate without mechanical drive, sustained by the torque equilibrium of the lift and drag forces acting on the blades.
-This phenomenon was already known, and was available as a safety feature to allow controlled descent of a helicopter in the event of engine failure.
 With De la Cierva's autogyro, the rotor was drawn through the air by means of a conventional propeller, with the result that the rotor generated sufficient lift to sustain level flight, climb and descent.

 Before this could be satisfactorily achieved, De la Cierva experienced several failures primarily associated with the unbalanced rolling movement generated when attempting take-off, due to dissymmetry of lift between the advancing and retreating blades.
 This major difficulty was resolved by the introduction of the flapping hinge.
 In 1923, De la Cierva's first successful autogyro was flown at Getafe aerodrome in Spain by Lt.
 Gomez Spencer.

 This pioneering work was carried out in De la Cierva's native Spain.
-In 1925 he brought his C.6 to Britain and demonstrated it to the Air Ministry at Farnborough, Hampshire.
+In 1925, he brought his C.6 to Britain and demonstrated it to the Air Ministry at Farnborough, Hampshire.
 This machine had a four blade rotor with flapping hinges but relied upon conventional airplane controls for pitch, roll and yaw.
 It was based upon an Avro 504K fuselage, initial rotation of the rotor was achieved by the rapid uncoiling of a rope passed around stops on the undersides of the blades.

 The Farnborough demonstration was a great success, and resulted in an invitation to continue the work in the UK.
 As a direct result, and with the assistance of the Scottish industrialist James George Weir, the Cierva Autogiro Company, Ltd., was formed the following year.
 From the outset De la Cierva concentrated upon the design and the manufacture of rotor systems, relying on other established aircraft manufacturers to produce the airframes, predominantly the A.V.
 Roe Company.

 The Avro built C.8 was a refinement of the C.6, with the more powerful 180hp Lynx radial engine, and several C.8s were built.
 The C.8R incorporated drag hinges, due to blade flapping motion causing high blade root stresses in the rotor plane of rotation; this modification resulted in other problems such as ground resonance for which drag hinge dampers were fitted.